jvivian/Helicase-Reread-Project/README.md

 Helicase-Reread-Project
 =======================

-A repository for various models used in the Helicase Reread Project.
+A repository for various models and scripts used in the Helicase Reread Project.